Craterus

 ALEXANDER AND HEPHAESTION

-Arrian claimed that the Macedonian king considered Craterus "the most faithful ... and treasured him more than his own eyes."
+Arrian claimed that the Macedonian king considered Craterus “the most faithful... and treasured him more than his own eyes.”
+It is important to note that neither of the rivals betrayed Alexander, while many others did.

 INDIA

 After the Hydaspes and the subjugation (or at least partial accommodation) of various local rulers, Alexander’s troops famously mutinied at the Hyphasis River, unwilling to press further into the unknown interior of the Indian subcontinent.
 Craterus’s stance during this critical episode suggests that he, along with other senior officers, recognized the exhaustion of the army and the limits of Macedonian morale.
 Although Craterus is not explicitly cited as the leading voice among the discontented soldiers, it is probable he shared their concerns.
-His rapport with the rank-and-file meant that Alexander considered his viewpoints carefully, even if the king was initially frustrated by the reluctance of his men to advance.
+His rapport with the rank-and-file meant that Alexander considered his viewpoints carefully—even if the king was initially frustrated by his men’s reluctance to advance.
 When Alexander finally agreed to turn back, the effort to lead the troops home was partially overseen by Craterus.
 He commanded part of the forces overland, while Alexander took the rest down the Indus River.
 This division of command highlights the trust Alexander placed in Craterus to return safely with a sizable portion of the army through the rugged Gedrosian desert and back into Persia.

 POST-INDIAN CAMPAIGN

 Upon returning to the Persian heartlands around 324 BCE, the Macedonians found themselves facing new challenges.
 These included the politics of integrating Persian nobility into the Macedonian court, the introduction of oriental customs that some traditionalists rejected, and the delicate balance of power among Alexander’s top generals.
-Craterus’s profile during this period is notable: he was appointed to succeed Antipater as regent in Macedonia, effectively placing him in a position of high authority in the European portion of Alexander’s dominion.
-The arrangement, however, was never fully realized in Alexander’s lifetime because a variety of political and logistical issues delayed Craterus’s departure for the west.
+Craterus’s profile during this period is notable: he was appointed to succeed Antipater as regent in Macedonia, effectively placing him in a position of high authority over the European portion of Alexander’s dominion.
+The arrangement, however, was never fully realized in Alexander’s lifetime, as a variety of political and logistical issues delayed Craterus’s departure for the west.

 While still in the East, Alexander orchestrated mass weddings at Susa in 324 BCE, where many Macedonian officers—Craterus included—married Persian noblewomen as part of Alexander’s campaign of “fusion.”
 These unions served both political and cultural ends, binding Macedonian officers to the families of the conquered Persian aristocracy.
 Despite his known conservatism, Craterus complied.
 He married Amastris, a Persian noblewoman, though ancient sources provide differing details of her lineage.
 Some accounts suggest she was related to the Persian royal house, underscoring Alexander’s intention to cement alliances through matrimony.